Today’s Wonder of the Day was inspired by HANNA. HANNA Wonders, “WHAT DO KANGEROOS USE THEIR POUCH FOR ” Thanks for WONDERing with us, HANNA!

 What kind of music do kangaroos listen to?
 Hip-hop, of course!
-Of course, kangaroos don’t really listen to music like we humans do.
-If they did own MP3 players and listen to music, though, we suppose they could like country, rock or even classical music.
+Actually, kangaroos don't really listen to music like we humans do.
+If they did own MP3 players and listen to music, though, we WONDER if they could like country, rock, or even classical music.

 We think kangaroos would be the perfect animals to take up the hobby of listening to music.
 Why?
 They could put their MP3 players and headphones into their pockets when they're not using them!

 Kangaroos are mammals that are part of a special group known as marsupials.
 Marsupials are mammals that have a special pouch used for carrying their babies.
 In addition to kangaroos, other marsupials include the wombat, the koala, the opossum, and the wallaby.

 Kangaroos and other marsupials have a special pouch — called a marsupium — for carrying their babies, because their young are particularly small when they're born.
 A baby kangaroo — called a joey — is about the size of a lima bean when it's born!

 The mother's pouch provides a safe place for her babies to stay until they grow large enough to survive outside the pouch on their own.
 Since pouches are for babies to stay in, only female kangaroos have them.